Lupus590-MC/Players-Need-Not-Apply/readme.md

 * claim chunks (command computer?)
 * modem activation, which means that turtles can't make networks and so item movement/storeage will be difficult

-# Should install some popular mods other than CC?
+## Should install some popular mods other than CC?

 * rf power could be nice
 * ore doubling?

-# Other things to consider
+## Other things to consider

 * weekly world export to spectator mode?
   * someone's going to make a visual stucture eventually, we may as well let people enjoy them
   * connecting to this server could also be the way that people get a turtle on the main world
+* Advanced Peripherals is over powered
+  * modify AP?